 The Northern Ireland Eyecare Network is the successor to the very successful five-year Developing Eyecare Partnerships (DEP) Project, which was implemented in 2012 to improve how eyecare services were commissioned and delivered in Northern Ireland.
 RQIA published a review of the implementation of the DEP Strategy in October 2019 and recommended that the Department of Health should establish an Eyecare Network, hosted by the Health and Social Care Board, to continue the work commenced by the DEP Project.
-The Eyecare Network’s aim is regionally integrated planning, commissioning, delivery, performance management and funding of eyecare in Northern Ireland.
+The Eyecare Network’s aim is “to reduce preventable sight loss by ensuring regionally integrated planning, commissioning, delivery, performance management, and funding of eyecare in Northern Ireland.”

 There are a range of professionals involved in looking after your eye health including, optometrists, dispensing opticians and other staff.
 Find out more about eye-care professionals.

 It is important that you consider your eye health as you do for the rest of your body.

 Many eye conditions and problems are linked to other medical conditions such as diabetes and hypertension.
 Smoking is linked to eye disease and sight loss, with smokers being four times more likely to have macular degeneration.
 Loss of sight is something which we all fear and want to avoid.

 Find out what is involved in an eye test from this short video –